 AVAX cannot prevent the investigators from taking documents containing business confidential information/professional secrets, if falling within the scope of the investigation.
-The Directorate General for Competition of the Hellenic Competition Commission has a duty of confidentiality and may, in the context of its authority, take business confidential information/professional secrets into account during a violation investigation.
+The Directorate General for Competition of the Hellenic Competition Commission has a duty of confidentiality and may, in confidential the context of its authority, take business information/professional into violation secrets account during а investigation.